This post may contain affiliate links. Please see my disclosure policy for details.

 There are many Outlander locations dotted around the city of Glasgow.
 But, have you heard of the George Square Outlander film location?

 It appeared in the very first series as the City of Westminster register office where Claire and Frank were married.

 Now, although the Visit Scotland Outlander map says George Square.
-The shooting location is actually around the side of the building of Glasgow City Chambers on John Street.
+The filming location is actually around the side of the building of Glasgow City Chambers on John Street.

 In this guide, I’ll show you how to find the George Square Outlander location in Glasgow and what to look out for while you’re here.

 George Square in Glasgow was named after King George III and laid out in 1781.
 But, was not completely finished until 20 years later.